sshyran/owntracks-gw/OTAP.md

 triggered by an MQTT publish or via the console.
 The following prerequisites must be met.

-Configure the following either within the `.properties` file or on one console:
+Configure the following either within the `.properties` file or on the console:

 ```
 set otapURI=http://example.com/files/@/OwnTracks.jad